EMPIRE Turf Maintenance: Spring 2014)

-Spring is in the air, and Zoysia is ready to come out of dormancy and begin greening up, unless you are lucky enough to live far enough south that it stays green year round.
-It's now the middle of May, and that means it is the time of year to start helping your Empire or Geo Zoysia make a successful transition into spring time.
+Spring is in the air, and EMPIRE Turf is ready to come out of dormancy and begin greening up, unless you are lucky enough to live far enough south that it stays green year round.
+It's now the time of year to start helping your EMPIRE Turf make a successful transition into spring time.
 Follow the steps below to ensure that your lawn will make the transition from winter dormacy to spring green without any issues.

 Follow these steps to have a lawn that will be the envy of the neighborhood this spring and summer.